GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/InputXMLFiles.rst

 multi-file input decks by including XML files into other XML files.

 The files to be included are listed via the `<Included>` block.
 There maybe any number of such blocks.
-Each block contains a list of `<File name="...">` tags, each indicating a file to include.
+Each block contains a list of `<File name="..."/>` tags, each indicating a file to include.
 The `name` attribute must contain either an absolute or a relative path to the included file.
 If the path is relative, it is treated as relative to the location of the referring file.
 Included files may also contain includes of their own, i.e. it is possible to have `a.xml` include `b.xml`